 § 15.6 Substantial Completion

-§ 15.6.1 Substantial Completion is the stage in the progress of the Work when the Work or designated portion thereof is sufficiently complete in accordance with the Contract Documents so that the Owner can occupy or utilize the Work for its intended use.
+§ 15.6.1 Substantial Completion is the stage in the progress of the Work when, with minor exception, as determined by the Architect/Engineer, all items of Work have been completed in accordance with the Contract Documents.

 § 15.6.2 When the Contractor considers that the Work, or a portion thereof which the Owner agrees to accept separately, is substantially complete, the Contractor shall prepare and submit to the Architect a comprehensive list of items to be completed or corrected prior to final payment.
 Failure to include an item on such list does not alter the responsibility of the Contractor to complete all Work in accordance with the Contract Documents.